fastforwardlabs/mdffreport12/src/05-landscape.md

 #### Outlier.ai

-**DT: For the two sections where info is not available, it might be better to leave them out, rather than highlight the lack of information?**

 - *Capabilities*
 [Outlier.ai](https://outlier.ai/) is licensed software that uses artificial intelligence to automate the process of business analytics.
 It can connect to databases provided by cloud